How long do brake shoes last?

 • Driving distance

-For example, hard braking can reduce the lifespan of the brake system and therefore the shelf-life of the components within it.
+For example, hard braking can reduce the lifespan of the brake system and, therefore, the shelf-life of its components.

 Brake shoes vs brake pads